 I buy the majority of my camera equipment from Amazon.
 I enroll in Amazon Prime yearly, so it makes even more sense for my situation.
 For specialty items, I buy from Adorama or B+H Photo/Video.

 When I want to upgrade and sell my used equipment I sell it on ebay.
-If you don't have a strict preference or loyalty to a certain retailer, please consider using one of the links below.
+If you don't have a strict preference or loyalty to a certain retailer, please consider using one of the links on my Resources page.

 It costs you nothing extra.
 You still get the same price and delivery benefits and I receive a little financial "thank you" that helps me keep this site going.
 Please share this camera tripod buying guide if you found it helpful.